stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 In this exercise, you will use the Azure Cosmos DB Data Explorer in the portal to view saved license plate data.

+> **Note:** Ensure that your IP address has been added to the IP list under the **Firewall settings** in your Azure Cosmos DB account.
+If not, then you will not able to see the License Plates data within Azure Cosmos DB.
+This step was completed in the Before the hands-on lab guide.

 ### Help references

 |                       |                                                           |